 Board of Surveying and Spatial Information of NSW

-This program is accredited by the Board of Surveying and Spatial Information of NSW and meets the requirements of the Council of Reciprocating Board of Surveyors of Australia and New Zealand.
+This program is recognised by the Board of Surveying and Spatial Information of NSW and is accredited by the Council of Reciprocating Surveyors Boards of Australia and New Zealand.
+This qualification can lead to registration through Australia and New Zealand.

-This program is recognised by Engineers Australia, and many other affiliated international organisations, through the Washington Accord.
-Students who successfully complete this program are eligible to apply for membership to Engineers Australia.
+This program is accredited by Engineers Australia, and other affiliated international organisations, through the Washington Accord.
+Students who successfully complete the program are eligible to apply for membership to Engineers Australia.

 Land Surveyors Board, Malaysia